martezr/puppet-in-4-hours/labs/02-installing-puppet-server.md

 EOF
 ```

-3. Start the PuppetDB service and enable it to start on boot
+3. Start the PuppetDB service and enable it to start on boot using the `puppet resource` command.

 ```bash
 sudo /opt/puppetlabs/bin/puppet resource service puppetdb ensure=running enable=true